 When you receive a tracked changed paper:

-- Use the previous and next buttons to go to different changes and make sure you found all of them in the document.
-Sometimes a period, comma, or space is hard to find in your document.
+Use the previous and next buttons to go to different changes and make sure you found all of them in the document.
+Sometimes a small change, like a period, comma, or space, is hard to find in your document.

 Pro tip: Unless you have an anal collaborator, turn off track changes if you’re doing any formatting work (e.g., bolding text, changing text size, line spacing, etc.).
 When collaborating, I don’t really care about these formatting changes—I care about the content changes.
 You can also un-check formatting in the middle drop-down “Show Markup.”
 However, this means that you don’t see formatting changes in tracked changes, but they are still recorded.
 You’ll still have to go back through and accept these changes in the end.
 If you accidentally do keep it on, my advice is to go back through and accept the format changes that you’ve made.
 This will make editing easier for your collaborator.
 You can also click on the Reviewing Pane to go through and get rid of these formatting changes quickly.